 When the podiatry lab finishes your orthotics, you return to Greenwood Foot Clinic.
 You try the orthotics on and your provider makes adjustments, ensuring a perfect fit.

-To see if you can benefit from orthotics, make an appointment at Greenwood Foot Clinic by calling the nearest office or booking online today.
+To see if you can benefit from orthotics, make an appointment by calling Greenwood Foot Clinic or requesting an appointment online today.

 *Individual results may vary.